PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

 the ``NOTICE`` always attributes the result to the relations the query touches.
-Independent-TID join inference, BID block-key preservation under projection / ``GROUP BY``, ``UNION ALL`` of disjoint TIDs, view descent, and the transitive base-ancestor computation the future correlation registry will consume are all explicit follow-ups; see ``doc/TODO/safe-query-followups.md`` ("TID / BID propagation through derived relations").
+Independent-TID join inference, BID block-key preservation under projection / ``GROUP BY``, ``UNION ALL`` of disjoint TIDs, and the transitive base-ancestor computation the future correlation registry will consume are all explicit follow-ups;
+see ``doc/TODO/safe-query-followups.md`` ("TID / BID propagation
+through derived relations").

 **Executor-depth gating.**  ProvSQL's rewriter inserts calls to PL/pgSQL helpers (``provenance_times``, ``provenance_plus``,